Workplace Portraits: How Match Production Captures Authentic Professional Stories in NYC

 Before the session, we send a short, user-friendly setup guide.
 During the live call, our photographers coach framing, posture, and expression while the subject captures images using a phone or camera.
 We acknowledge that every home office is different, so we help you find the best window, simplify the background, and keep the lighting clean.

 Remote sessions are also useful for continuing onboarding: new hires can be photographed on the same standard as the rest of the team.
 They also support continuing team updates when titles change, leadership pages evolve, or a continuing recruiting push needs fresh images.
+Images from remote sessions can be showcased on your site or online portfolio, ensuring a consistent and professional presentation across all platforms.

 Our Workplace Portrait Process in Action